guwberry/tb_web/README.md

 JavaScript (ES6+): For interactivity, dynamic content loading, and form validation.

-$$Optional: Add Backend/CMS if applicable, e.g., Firebase, Django, or a Static Site Generator like Jekyll$$
+Optional: Add Backend/CMS if applicable, e.g., Firebase, Django, or a Static Site Generator like Jekyll

-🚀 Getting Started
+# --- 🚀 Getting Started ---

 Follow these steps to set up and run the project locally on your machine for development and testing.

-Prerequisites
+## -- Prerequisites --

 You only need a modern web browser to view the project.
 For development, you'll need: